-- Select the mirror you want to adjust.
-The control lights. - 2.
-Use the adjustment control to adjust the position of the mirror. - 3.
-Press the mirror control again.
-The control light turns off.
+- 1. Select the mirror you want to adjust. - 2.
+Move the control in the direction you want to tilt the mirror. - 3.
+Return the control to the center position to lock the mirrors in place.

 Fold-Away Exterior Mirrors

 Push the mirror toward the door window glass.
 Make sure that you fully engage the mirror in its support when returning it to its original position.